-Lifecycle funds, also known as “target date” funds (TDF), are popular investment choices found in many company retirement plans.
-They are also being marketed to individual investors through mutual funds as a single, one-stop investment solution.
+A popular choice found in many company retirement plans, Lifecycle Target Date Funds are also being marketed to individual investors through mutual funds as a single, one-stop investment solution.
 Lifecycle funds have a simplistic concept which may not be such a bad idea.
 The concept is that these funds, primarily using a mix of cash bonds and stocks, steadily become more conservative as the account holder ages.
 The funds typically have names that include the desired year of retirement (i.e. “Retirement 2045 Fund”).

-An advantage of TDF’s is that they can help keep retirement plan participants fully invested and focused on building long-term growth retirement savings.
+An advantage of Lifecycle Target Date Funds is that they can help keep retirement plan participants fully invested and focused on building long-term growth retirement savings.
 New contributions from participants previously were often parked in low-earning cash or money market funds as the default investment choice until specific instructions from the account holder were made.

-Lifecycle target date funds are not generic in nature and can actually be quite complex.
+Lifecycle target-date funds, a useful investment tool, are not generic in nature and can actually be quite complex.
 A common misperception among many investors is that funds from different providers with the same target year in the name will have very similar investment philosophies and identical risk and reward profiles.
-When using lifecycle or target date funds it is important for investors to have a clear understanding of the design of their specific fund.
+When using lifecycle or target-date funds it is important for investors to have a clear understanding of the design of their specific fund.

 - There is no standard definition from company to company for the design of the glide paths.